-This year has been a wild ride.
-But there’s a bright spot in 2020.
-Under the CARES Act, you can give up to 100 percent of your adjusted gross income to maximize your tax savings.
+The last year and a half has been a wild ride.
+But there’s a bright spot in 2021 that’s about to sunset.
+Under the CARES Act, you can give up to 100 percent of your adjusted gross income to maximize tax savings and give more to the causes you love.

 To do this, your donations must be in the form of cash gifts made directly to the charities you wish to support (not your Giving Fund).
 And while you may want to give some of your support to charities before the year-end, you might feel that others would be better off to receive your support more gradually over time.